Superlend/superloop-core-contracts/README.md

 ## Overview

-**Superloop** is a sophisticated DeFi yield vault protocol that implements ERC4626 standards with advanced modular architecture for automated yield generation and leverage strategies.
+**Superloop V2** is a sophisticated DeFi yield vault protocol that implements ERC4626 standards with advanced modular architecture for automated yield generation and leverage strategies.
 The protocol enables users to deposit assets and earn optimized yields through Aave V3 integration and automated rebalancing strategies.

 ### Key Features